Women In Learning and Leadership (WILL)

 Requirements for WILL

-Students accepted into the WILL Program are required to complete 5 courses in Women’s and Gender Studies, in addition to attending at least 3 gender-related co-curricular programs each semester, and participating in the WILL student organization.
+Students accepted into the WILL Program are required to complete 5 courses in Women’s, Gender, and Sexuality Studies, in addition to attending at least 3 gender-related co-curricular programs each semester, and participating in the WILL student organization.
 When appropriate, WILL-only sections of WGS courses are offered.
-There is a section of the introductory course WGS200 (Women, Culture, and Society) designated as WILL-only and the senior capstone WGS496 (Women’s Leadership and Social Change) that has been designed specifically for the WILL. curriculum, although it is now open to WGS and WGS/ED majors who are unable to take WGS495.
+There is a section of the introductory course WGS200 (Women, Culture, and Society) designated as WILL-only and the senior capstone WGS496 (Women’s Leadership and Social Change) originally designed specifically for the WILL curriculum, is now open to WGS and WGS/ED majors.

 LL: Gender, Behavioral, Social or Cultural Perspectives